aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the client side function to be called after page index changing.only take effect when EnablePaging is true.
+Gets the client side function to be called after page index changing.only take effect when EnablePaging is true.
 The client function should be declared like this:
 function MyOnPageChange(index)
 \{
 console.log("current page is:"+index);